While cell-free DNA is our business, it’s patients who power our purpose

 PRESIDENT, CLINICAL DIAGNOSTICS

-Solomon Moshkevich serves as president of clinical diagnostics at Natera, where he oversees productization, clinical validation, commercialization, and quality across the company.
+Solomon Moshkevich, MBA, serves as president of clinical diagnostics at Natera, where he oversees productization, clinical validation, commercialization, and quality across the company.

 Moshkevich began his career as a consultant with Bain & Company before joining the private equity investment team at Parthenon Capital.
-He graduated from Columbia University summa cum laude with a bachelor’s degree in economics and mathematics, and he holds an MBA from Stanford University.
-He currently serves on the Board of Directors for the Ronald McDonald House Charities of the Bay Area.
+He graduated from Columbia University summa cum laude with a bachelor’s degree in economics and mathematics, and holds an MBA from Stanford University.
+He currently serves on the board of directors of the Ronald McDonald House Charities of the Bay Area.

-Sheetal Parma serves as senior vice president of medical affairs for women’s health at Natera.
+Sheetal Parmar, M.S., CGC, serves as senior vice president of medical affairs for women’s health at Natera.
 She is a board-certified genetic counselor specializing in prenatal diagnosis and screening.

-Parmar serves on the Board of Directors for the National Society of Genetic Counselors (NSGC).
-In 2020, she accepted the Leading Women Entrepreneur Force for Change Illuminator award for her leadership and contributions to Natera’s positive impact on the lives of others during the COVID-19 pandemic.
+Parmar serves on the board of directors of the National Society of Genetic Counselors (NSGC).
+In 2020, she accepted the Leading Women Entrepreneur Force for Change Illuminator Award for her leadership and contributions to Natera’s positive impact on the lives of others during the COVID-19 pandemic.

 Parmar holds a bachelor’s degree in molecular and cell biology from UC Berkeley and a master’s degree in genetic counseling from the University of Cincinnati, where she was an Albert C. Yates Scholar and Fellow.